 This year the evaluation was conducted on a less formal basis, having undertaken a formal evaluation in August 2015, taking the form of one-to-one interviews between the Chairman and each Director.
 The Board is satisfied that the Board is operating effectively and agreed to implement a number of recommendations that arose from the interviews in the forthcoming year.
 An evaluation of the Chairman was also carried out by the Non-Executive Directors, led by the Senior Independent Director.

 On appointment, each Director receives an induction appropriate to their previous experience and their knowledge of the markets in which the Group operates.
 Nigel Pocklington joined the Company on 1 June 2016 and received induction materials such as company policies, information related to the Company’s Directors and Officers’ liability insurance and the committees’ terms of reference.
 Meetings with key personnel within the subsidiaries were also arranged in order to provide Nigel with a detailed understanding of the businesses.
+David Bell joined the board on August 4th 2018.

 Going forward, the Board is satisfied that it has an effective and appropriate balance of skills and experience to lead the Company, and that the Group has talented CEOs and Managing Directors at the heart of each business.